SteelCompendium/data-md-dse/Bestiary/High Elf Deathtouch.md

   t2: 8 damage; R2 deathtouched (save ends)
   effects:
   - name: Effect
-    effect: 'A creature gains a new condition at the end of each turn while deathtouched, receiving [[Bleeding|bleeding]] at the end of their first turn, [[Slowed|slowed]] at the end of their second turn, and [[Restrained|restrained]] at the end of their third turn.
+    effect: A creature gains a new condition at the end of each turn while deathtouched, receiving [[Bleeding|bleeding]] at the end of their first turn, [[Slowed|slowed]] at the end of their second turn, and [[Restrained|restrained]] at the end of their third turn.
 When no longer deathtouched, all the conditions imposed by it end.
+  - name: 5 Malice
-5 Malice: The ability gains the Area keyword, the distance becomes 3 cube within 10, and it targets all creatures in the cube. '
+    effect: 'The ability gains the Area keyword, the distance becomes 3 cube within 10, and it targets all creatures in the cube. '
 - name: Kiss of Death
   type: Maneuver
   keywords: